Artisan Cheese – How did we end up here?Virginia cheese

 Peaceful Heart Farm Creamery is Born

 Finally, I’ve gotten to the part of the story where the creamery comes in.
 It has been a wild and varied journey getting here.
 But this is the one.
-We are investing all of our time and energy into becoming a local cheese resource for our community.
-We will use traditional cheese making techniques to develop our local cheeses.
-I have two recipes that meet my expectations regarding the product I want to sell . . . and I have two others that are currently in development.
-One is failing miserably.
-Fear not!
-I will prevail.
+Since December 2016, we have been investing all of our time and energy into becoming a local cheese resource for our community.
+We use traditional cheese making techniques to create our cheeses.
 We are going to produce the best cheddar cheese that Virginia has ever seen!
-With a slight tweak on the salt, I’m expecting my alpine-style cheese to be a winner this year as well.
+With a slight tweak on the salt, I’m expecting my alpine-style cheese to be a winner as well.

 At some point we added cashmere goats to our livestock.
-I’m a big knitter and dream of using only 100% cashmere.
-More and more my skepticism that I will ever reach that goal increases.
-You can only do so much!
-For now they keep our pastures clear of brambles and provide us some really great nutrition.
+I’m a big knitter and dreamed of using only 100% cashmere in my projects.
+However, you can only do so much!
+For now, they keep our pastures clear of brambles and provide us some really great nutrition.
 In the future, meat goats will continue the pasture maintenance task.

 We spend hours and hours working, sweating and loving every minute of our life.

 We are meeting new people just like you at the Wytheville Farmer’s Market.
 Come see us on Saturdays.
 The 2nd and 4th Saturday November through April.
 Every Saturday May through October.
 You can also find us at the Independence Farmer’s Market from 9am to 1pm beginning the 2nd Friday of May through the 2nd Friday of October.
 The Independence ONLINE Farmer’s Market is available year round.